cb-manick/hubble/Hubble-Project-Notes/ReadMe.md

 ## Points of Delibration ##

 * ___*Specification and Certification in separate Context vs Same Context*___.
 Specification Context is all about providing support for writing specification.
 This involves providing support to define a capability.
-Certification context needs provide support on certificing a provider on whether he is adhering to the Specification.
-Relationship between them is *partnership
+Certification context needs provide support on certifying a provider on whether he is adhering to the Specification.
+Relationship between them is **partnership

 # System Diagram #